CMC-AstroPi/Report/README.md

 ## Insights

-For machine learning we used the [sklearn.ensemble](https://scikit-learn.org/stable/modules/ensemble.html) library and in particular the `RandomForestClassifier` module.

-Which allowed us to be able to recognize the type of clouds.
+For machine learning we used the [sklearn.ensemble](https://scikit-learn.org/stable/modules/ensemble.html) library and in particular the `RandomForestClassifier` module which allowed us to recognize the type of clouds.

 ## Graphs